-$I{Poly} = \{i \in \omega \mid \text{the ith computable structure has a polynomial-time presentation}\}$ of polynomial-time presentable structures is Σ_1^1 -complete.
+$I{Aut} = \{i \in \omega \mid the \ ith \ computable \ structure \ has \ a \ polynomial-time \ presentation\}$ of polynomial-time presentable structures is Σ_1^1 -complete.

 It follows that there is no convenient necessary and sufficient condition for a computable structure to have a polynomial-time presentation.
-We note that both Theorem 1.2 and 1.1 will be witnessed by structures in some finite language which consists of at most binary predicates and unary functions.

 The main results - rather, their proofs - have several pleasant corollaries.
-In [HT17], the second author proved that the index set of the decidably presentable structures is Σ_1^1 -complete; Recall that a structure is decidable if its full first-order diagram (i.e., after naming all elements) is computable.
-From the proof of Theorem 1.2, which incorporates techniques from [HT17], one gets the same result but moreover that the Σ_1^1 -outcome is witnessed by an automatic (thus, decidable) structure.
-Also, as we will discuss later, one technical lemma in the proof of Theorem 1.2 implies that Nurtazin's neat syntactical description of structures categorical with respect to decidable copies [Nur74] cannot be extended to Δ_2^0 -categoricity with respect to decidable copies.
+It follows from the proof of Theorem 1.2 that the index set of decidable structures is Σ_1^1 -complete [HT17], and furthermore the Σ_1^1 -outcome is witnessed by an automatic (thus, decidable) structure.
+Also, as we will discuss later, one technical lemma in the proof of Theorem 1.2 implies that a Nurtazin's neat syntactical description of structures categorical with respect to decidable copies [Nur74] cannot be extended to Δ_2^0 -categoricity with respect to decidable copies.
 This is a technical result which will be of interest to experts in computable structure theory; see Corollary 5.6.
 Also, as a consequence of the proof of Theorem 1.2, the index set of fully primitive recursive structures is Σ_1^1 -complete.
 The latter answers Question 3.3 from [Mel17].

 The reader should prepare for technically involved proofs.
 In Section 3 we will do our best trying to explain the main ideas behind the proofs.
-However, a solid background in computability theory will perhaps be necessary to understand the arguments in full depth.
+However, a solid background in recursion theory will perhaps be necessary to understand the arguments in full depth.
 The proofs of both theorems (1.1 and 1.2) are based on the same general technical fact (Lemma 4.1) which extends the strategy that the second author used in [HT17] in the context of decidable structures.
 Another important component is a jump inversion theorem (see Theorem 5.1) that improves the key technical result of Khoussainov and Minnes [KM09] and gives a jump-inversion operator from the class of Δ_2^0 -structures to automatic structures.
 On top of these technical tools, we will introduce a diagonalisation method which (amazingly enough!) works for both Theorem 1.1 and 1.2.
 This general diagonalisation strategy is described in Lemma 4.6.
 Instead of giving two separate but very similar proofs, we develop a framework.
 Then both main results will be derived as easy applications of this general apparatus.